-“Bluetooth devices, e.g. wireless keyboards or headphones, can be used during the flight but must be switched off for taxi, take-off and landing.”
+British Airways state “Bluetooth devices, e.g. Bluetooth wireless keyboards or Bluetooth headphones, can be used during the flight but must be switched off for taxi, take off and landing.”
 The same applies to using AirPods on a British Airways flight.

 “Bluetooth headphones can be used with your own devices during the flight, you’ll just need to switch them off during take off and landing.
 And if you are using your headphones, make sure you still listen to the safety briefing before taking off.”
 The same applies to using AirPods on a Virgin Atlantic flight.

-- Short-range Bluetooth accessories (eg wireless mouse/keyboard) *
+- Short-range Bluetooth devices (eg wireless mouse/keyboard) *

 * Due to foreign government regulations, small electronic devices and short-range Bluetooth accessories (e.g., wireless mouse/keyboard) are prohibited from use below 10,000 feet, and must be turned off and stowed on descent into and on takeoff from Mexico.

-The FAA rules regarding the use of Bluetooth devices on aircraft which came into force in 2013 – Portable Electronic Devices
+The Federal Aviation Administration rules regarding the use of Bluetooth devices on aircraft which came into force in 2013 – Portable Electronic Devices

 The Civil Aviation Administration has a post that details most of the policies regarding using electronic devices on a flight.
 Flying with gadgets – The dos and don’ts of using mobile phones and electronic devices on board aircraft